Generic name: Zolpidem tartrate

 Urogenital system: Frequent: urinary tract infection.
 Infrequent: cystitis, urinary incontinence.
 Rare: acute renal failure, dysuria, micturition frequency, nocturia, polyuria, pyelonephritis, renal pain, urinary retention.

-Co-administration of Zolpidem with other CNS depressants increases the risk of CNS depression [see Warnings and Precautions (5.1)].
-Zolpidem tartrate was evaluated in healthy volunteers in single-dose interaction studies for several CNS drugs.
+Coadministration of Zolpidem with other CNS depressants increases the risk of CNS depression.
+Concomitant use of Zolpidem with these drugs may increase drowsiness and psychomotor impairment, including impaired driving ability [see Warnings and Precautions (5.1, 5.2)].
+Zolpidem Tartrate was evaluated in healthy volunteers in single-dose interaction studies for several CNS drugs.

 Imipramine in combination with Zolpidem produced no pharmacokinetic interaction other than a 20% decrease in peak levels of imipramine, but there was an additive effect of decreased alertness.
 Similarly, chlorpromazine in combination with Zolpidem produced no pharmacokinetic interaction, but there was an additive effect of decreased alertness and psychomotor performance [see Clinical Pharmacology (12.3)].